ggeorgelewis/build-help-portal/README.md

 # build-help-portal

-* The dockerfile in md2html/ pulls the markdown from content-help-site content and pushes the html to help-site
+* The dockerfile in md2html/ pulls the markdown from the content-help-site git repo and pushes the generated html to help-site git repo

 * The dockerfile in apache/ creates a container with the help-site content pulled from git to enable the website to be accessible at port localhost:8080